Stellantis N.V. research snapshot

 STLA AI Trading Strategy Framework

 This STLA AI trading strategy is a rules-based research framework, not personal advice.
-It links price action to recovery evidence: North America and Europe margins, inventory, incentive intensity, quality, tariffs, industrial free cash flow, and progress against the FaSTLAne 2030 plan.
+It links price action to recovery evidence: North America and Europe margins, inventory, incentive intensity, quality and recalls, tariffs, industrial free cash flow, and progress against the FaSTLAne 2030 plan.

 Trend-following setup

-Reduce confidence if price fails at the 50-day average, industrial free cash flow worsens, or new charges undermine the recovery earnings base.
+Reduce confidence if price fails at the 50-day average, industrial free cash flow worsens on a full-year basis, or new charges undermine the recovery earnings base.

 Mean-reversion setup

-If STLA holds near the $5.25 range floor, compare the price with the bear and base scenarios and identify whether the catalyst is temporary sentiment or a material deterioration in liquidity, demand, or quality.
+If STLA holds near the $5.25 range floor, compare the price with the bear and base scenarios and identify whether the catalyst is temporary sentiment or a material deterioration in liquidity, demand, quality, or cash flow.

-Do not average down solely because price-to-book or price-to-sales looks low while operational evidence remains weak.
+Do not average down solely because price-to-book or price-to-sales looks low while full-year operational evidence remains weak.

 Fundamental monitor

-Track adjusted operating-income margin, industrial free cash flow, U.S. and European sales and inventory, incentives, Ram and Jeep mix, launch quality, tariffs, cash and debt, buybacks or dividends, and FaSTLAne milestones.
+Track adjusted operating-income margin, industrial free cash flow, U.S. and European sales and inventory, incentives, Ram and Jeep mix, launch quality, recall costs, tariffs, cash and debt, buybacks or dividends, and FaSTLAne milestones.

 Use position sizing that recognizes STLA as a cyclical turnaround.
 Recheck current disclosures and a live chart before making a decision.